Rolodophone/nea/report/report.md

 What I've done                             |Evidence
 -------------------------------------------|---------------------------------------------------------------------------------------
-Complex use of ECS model                   |component and system packages, and entities defined in GameScreen and MainMenuScreen
+ECS architecture                           |component and system packages, and entities defined in GameScreen and MainMenuScreen
-Passing around lambda functions            |GameEventManager (each callback is a lambda function) Generic functions                          |GameEventManager, Entity.getNotNull (in Util file) Complex game events model                  |GameEventManager 3-module structure (meaning vast majority of code is platform-agnostic)|See AndroidLauncher, Lwjgl3Launcher and ComboKing for how the modules speak to each other
+Passing around lambda functions            |GameEventManager (each callback is a lambda function), AIComp, AnimationComp, ButtonComp, GameScreen
+Generic functions                          |GameEventManager, Entity.getNotNull (in Util file) Complex game events model                  |GameEventManager 3-module structure (meaning vast majority of code is platform-agnostic)|See AndroidLauncher, Lwjgl3Launcher and ComboKing for how the modules speak to each other